 As with all transactions in cryptocurrency, remember that the value of crypto may go down as well as up.
 If the cryptocurrency pocket you have selected to pay from does not have sufficient balance, this may result in you going into a negative crypto balance.
 We will then debit the fiat value equivalent to the negative crypto balance from your Revolut account, subject to our exchange rate at the time of the transaction, and any crypto fees applicable to your subscription plan.

 You cannot withdraw cryptocurrency from your Revolut account and the beneficial interest you hold in the cryptocurrency does not entitle you to receive the digital cryptographic keys on which the cryptocurrency is stored.

-The exchange rate may change between the time you told us you wanted to buy or sell cryptocurrency and the time we actually buy or sell it on your behalf.
-This means that if you ask us to buy cryptocurrency, you may receive a little more or less cryptocurrency than what you had expected and if you ask us to sell cryptocurrency, you may receive more or less e-money than you expected.
+The exchange rate may change between the time you told us you wanted to buy or sell cryptocurrency and the time your transaction is settled.
+This means that if you ask us to buy cryptocurrency, you may receive a little more or less cryptocurrency than what you had expected and if you ask us to sell cryptocurrency, you may receive a little more or less e-money than you expected.

 We are not responsible if you suffer any losses as a result of trading in cryptocurrency.

 Our exchange rate doesn’t include our crypto trading fees.
 We charge you a small fee on crypto transactions as set out Fees Page.
 We’ll show you this fee in the app before you make a transaction, as well as after you make a transaction in the transaction details.

 Crypto Learn & Earn is a programme offered by Revolut which allows eligible customers to learn about supported crypto assets by completing short lessons, and earn crypto rewards.